KyroChi/Pokemon-Sprite-Dataset/README.md

 # Pokémon Sprite and Image Dataset for Conditional Generation

 This dataset contains sprites, animated sprites, Bulbapedia artworks, and tabular data for all of the Pokémon listed on Bulbapdia.
+I originally built this dataset to [train a diffusion model](https://github.com/KyroChi/pokemon_sprite_generator) to generate new Pokémon sprites.

 This dataset is built on the back of the [Bulbapeida](https://bulbapedia.bulbagarden.net/wiki/Main_Page) and the [PokéAPI](https://pokeapi.co/).
 It aggregates the resources that I required for building a generative diffusion model for Pokémon sprite animations.